PRVRobotics/Sojourner-WRO-FutureEngineers-2026/Journal/README.md

 8/29/2026: Today we took photos of the robot and worked on the Github.

-9/4/2026: today, we are working on the GitHub,
+9/4/2026: Today, we are working on the GitHub, while also focusing on the rest of the components that the robot could be missing.